Approved at the AGM, May 26, 2001

 3.2.1.1 The President, President-Elect, and Past President (the “Elected Directors”), who shall be elected according to the following provisions:

-- b) The President-Elect takes immediate office as an Officer of the Association at the first Board meeting next following his or her being elected (the “Commencement Date”) and serves as President-Elect for two years.
+2. b) The President-Elect takes immediate office as an Officer of the Association at the first Board meeting next following their being elected (the “Commencement Date”) and serves as President-Elect for two years.

-- d) On the 1st anniversary from the Commencement Date, the President-Elect shall begin his/her term as a Director and shall serve a term of four years.
+4. d) On the 1st anniversary from the Commencement Date, the President-Elect shall begin their term as a Director and shall serve a term of two years.

-3.2.1.2 Thirteen (13) elected Directors from the Regions, (the “Representative Directors”) one per Region, except in New Brunswick, Quebec and Ontario where there will be one Francophone and one Anglophone Director from each province.
+3.2.1.2 Thirteen (13) elected Directors from the Regions (the “Representative Directors”), one per Region, except in New Brunswick, Quebec and Ontario where there will be one (1) Francophone and one (1) Anglophone Director from each Province.
 Each Representative Director of a Region shall be elected solely by the Voting Members that have their primary residence or workplace within said Region.
 “Regions” means the geographical areas within Canada as determined from time to time by the Board (individually, a “Region”).
-The Director for British Columbia will also represent the Yukon; the Director for Alberta will also represent the North West Territories; and the Director for Manitoba will also represent Nunavut.
+The Director for British Columbia will also represent the Yukon; the Director for Alberta will also represent the Northwest Territories; and the Director for Manitoba will also represent Nunavut.
 The Director of a Region must have their primary residence or workplace in the Region that they represent.

-3.2.1.3 The Directors may appoint one or more additional directors who shall hold office for a term expiring not later than the close of the next AGM, but the total number of directors so appointed shall not exceed one-third (1/3) of the number of directors elected at the previous AGM.
+3.2.1.3 The Directors may appoint one (1) or more additional Directors who shall hold office for a term expiring not later than the close of the next AGM, but the total number of directors so appointed shall not exceed one-third (1/3) of the number of Directors elected at the previous AGM.

 3.3 Requirements for Board Membership